matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/System-tables.md

 # MatrixOne System Database and Tables

 MatrixOne system database and tables are where MatrixOne stores system information.
 We can access the system information by them.
 There are 6 system databases created by MatrixOne at initialization: `mo_catalog`, `information_schema`, `system_metrcis`, `system`, `mysql`,`mo_task`. `mo_task` is under development and has no direct impact with users.
 The other system databases and tables functions are described in this document.

+System databases and tables can only be modified by system and users can only read from them.

 ## `mo_catalog` database

 `mo_catalog` is used to store the metadata of MatrixOne objects: databases, tables, columns, system variables, accounts, users and roles.

 As MatrixOne 0.6 has introduced the concept of multi-tenancy, the default `sys` account and other accounts have slightly different behaviors.
-For `sys` account, as admin for the multi-tenancy management, has full access to three system tables, `mo_database`, `mo_tables`, `mo_columns`, while other accounts access these three tables as `views`. `sys` account has also a reserved system table `mo_account` which serves the multi-tenancy management.
+The system table `mo_account` which serves the multi-tenancy management is only visible for `sys` account, the other accounts don't see this table.

-### mo_database table (Non-sys account access it as view)
+### mo_database table

 | column           | type            | comments                                |
 | ---------------- | --------------- | --------------------------------------- |